Pain Relief Options During Childbirth

 Your health care provider might ask an anesthesiologist (a doctor who specializes in pain relief) to talk with you about pain relief during labor.
 The anesthesiologist will be happy to answer your questions.

-- Regional anesthesia (also called epidural, spinal, or systemic anesthesia) is the most common and effective pain relief.
+Regional anesthesia (also called epidural, spinal, or systemic anesthesia) is the most common and effective pain relief.
 Regional anesthesia greatly reduces or eliminates pain throughout the birthing process.
 It can also be used if a cesarean birth becomes necessary.
 It is administered by an anesthesiologist during labor to reduce discomfort.
 There are 3 types of regional anesthesia: spinal, epidural and combined spinal/epidural.
 With each type, medicines are placed near the nerves in your lower back to “block” pain in a wide region of your body while you stay awake.
 It can also be used if a cesarean birth becomes necessary.
+Please note it is standard policy that your family member (s) will be asked to leave the room for regional anesthesia, for your and their safety.

 Three types of regional anesthesia: